 The regulations surrounding hotel liability for bed bug infestations are highly complex.
 It is in your best interests to consult with an attorney who is experienced in the specific area of hotel bed bug litigation.
 At Whitney, LLP, we are dedicated to handling bed bug lawsuits against hotels, motels, resorts, and inns, with a long track record of awards and settlements obtained on behalf of hotel guests and their families.

 If you were exposed to bed bugs at a SpringHill Suites hotel, we are ready to provide the aggressive, around-the-clock legal representation that you and your loved ones deserve.
 We will work tirelessly to gather evidence supporting your claim, showing that you were injured due to the negligent acts of a hotel company or hotel employee.

 Part of Marriott International’s “Select” line of hotels, SpringHill Suites is “the largest all-suites brand in the upscale tier,” according to its official website.
 Exclusively offering suites, the SpringHill brand is popular with travelers who need extra space, such as extended families or large business groups.

 Marriott International, which is SpringHill’s parent company, currently operates more than 6,500 hotels around the world.
-Over 400 of them are SpringHill Suites establishments, which are located in states throughout the U.S. A few notable destinations where SpringHill Suites hotels are located include:
+Over 400 of them are SpringHill Suites establishments, which are located in states throughout the U.S, including Annapolis, Maryland and Baltimore, Maryland.

-At Whitney, LLP, we are SpringHill Suites bed bug infestation lawyers with many years of experience handling bed bug claims and lawsuits.
-If you have questions about suing SpringHill Suites or another hotel due to a bed bug infestation, contact us online to set up a free legal consultation, or call Whitney, LLP at (410) 583-8000.
+At Whitney, LLP, we are are bed bug infestation lawyers with many years of experience handling bed bug claims and lawsuits.
+If you have questions about suing SpringHill Suites or another hotel in Maryland due to a bed bug infestation, contact us online to set up a free legal consultation, or call Whitney, LLP at (410) 583-8000.